 Duration: 18 or 25 days

-- Help feed and bathe the elephants at an ethical elephant project
+- Help feed the elephants at an ethical elephant project

 - Sleep on the water in a traditional Thai ‘float-house’ in Khao Sok National Park